 Kate Higgins is an assistant ombudsman in Juneau.
 Although born and raised in Alaska, she left in 1996 to attend college and law school.
 She received her law degree in 2007 from Lewis and Clark Law School in Portland OR and is currently licensed to practice law in Alaska.
 She enjoys spending time with her friends, family, and various pets, baking, reading, and listening to music.

 Charlsie Huhndorf-Arend is an assistant ombudsman in Anchorage.
-A lifelong Alaskan, she has worked in state government for 10 years and has been with the Office of the Ombudsman since 2000.
+A lifelong Alaskan, she worked in state government for 10 years before joining the Office of the Ombudsman in 2000.
 She enjoys gardening, camping, fishing, and spending time with her family.

 Mark Kissel is an assistant ombudsman in Juneau and the office webmaster.
 He received a degree in journalism from the University of Wisconsin Madison and worked on newspapers and magazines for several years.
 He has lived in Alaska since 1977 and worked for state government most of that time.
 He has been with the Office of the Ombudsman since 1996.
-His hobbies include dogs, tai chi chuan, and playing the guitar and bagpipes.
+His hobbies include tai chi chuan and playing the guitar, harmonica, and Native American flute.

 Beth Leibowitz is an assistant ombudsman in Juneau and is also the office legal specialist.
 She has been admitted to practice law in Alaska since 1997.
 She received her law degree from the University of Michigan Law School.

 Linda Lord-Jenkins was appointed ombudsman in June 2002 and reappointed to a second term in 2007 and a third term in 2012.
 She had worked as an assistant ombudsman in Anchorage since 1989.
-A graduate of the University of Wisconsin Oshkosh, she worked for 20 years as a journalist in Florida and Alaska before joining the Ombudsman's Office.
-Ms. Lord-Jenkins was editor of the Tundra Times newspaper in the 1980s and worked as the USA Today Alaska correspondent.
+A graduate of the University of Wisconsin Oshkosh, she worked for 20 years as a journalist in Wisconsin, Florida, and Alaska before joining the Ombudsman's Office.
+Ms. Lord-Jenkins was editor of the Tundra Times newspaper in the 1980s and also worked as the USA Today Alaska correspondent in the late 1980s.
 She is married to Paul Jenkins and has three sons and two granddaughters.
-She enjoys working in the fiber arts and walking her dogs.
-She is a member and past President of the United States Ombudsman Association, the professional association for public sector ombudsmen.
+She is a proud Green Bay Packers fan and in the off season enjoys working in the fiber arts and walking her dogs.
+She is a member and past president of the United States Ombudsman Association, the professional association for public sector ombudsmen.

 Linda Ritchey is the ombudsman intake officer in Anchorage.
 Originally from Wisconsin, she moved to Alaska in 1980 as a new bride.
 She loves everything about Alaska: fishing, camping, hunting, skiing, camping, and even the extreme weather!
 One of her favorite things is dipnetting red salmon on the Kenai.
 She and her husband raised two boys—both Eagle Scouts—who have also made Alaska their home.
 Before working for the ombudsman, she was employed in the insurance industry.